wmfs/tymly-website/docs/guide/README.md

 **As above, many users can be *granted* membership to a particular *role*, and many roles can be bestowed upon a single *user*.**

-To help reduce User Management complexity and bring some modularity to proceedings, Tymly supports roles being added to the membership of other roles. :nerd_face:
+To help reduce User Management complexity and bring some modularity to proceedings, Tymly supports roles being added to the membership of other roles. :smiley:

 Revisiting the ongoing blueprint example, a one-size-fits-all manager role for a household-name like *Tymly Pizza* won't be suitable in practice.